A Week on Ofu Island: Setbacks in Paradise

 Fourth day on Ofu: cloudy Ofu Beach and flooded housing

 I get up at 6 am, but seeing that it is cloudy, go back to sleep.
 At 9 am, the weather seems to be improving.
 After I eat breakfast in a hurry, we drop off my bags at the beach shelter, then return on bikes for maximum flexibility.
 I do a quick round of beach photos on land in sunny conditions.
 By the time I get in the water, a cloud hanging over the mountain is shading the lagoon, so although the sky is mostly clear, no sunlight penetrates the water.
 Today is my first, and possibly only chance to make the photograph I envisioned.
 Wave action is less strong than the other day, but there is considerable current.
 At first, I try to fight against it, but it is impossible to stay in place, even if standing chest-high in the water.
 For each of my swimming passes, I walk to the west end of the beach and drift for a few hundred yards past the shelter.
 After several passes where I aim for over/under shots, underwater stills, and underwater video, the sky gets overcast and I feel cold.
 Although conditions were less than ideal, thanks to my preparation I may have gotten something.
 I hesitate to call it a day.
 One of the reasons I brought my heavy scuba-diving grade underwater housing rather than a much lighter surf housing was to use underwater strobes in case natural light was less than optimal.
 Since I have not yet deployed the strobe, I set up for one more pass.
 I am already tired, I feel hurried because it is late in the day, and I have to set up the cumbersome underwater strobe.
 Upon entering the water, I realize something is off and stand up immediately.
 The housing drains an unusual amount of water.
 I had failed to close one of the latches fully.
 Back at the shelter, I open the housing and try to turn on the Canon camera.
 It doesn’t.
 Saltwater is deadly to electronics.
-That evening, we moved to the Asaga Inn, whose owner, Celesty had been in correspondence with Tommy about arranging a boat from Tau.
-In the evening, she states that only the next morning will the boatman be able to assess the seas and decide whether he can come from Tau to pick us up.
-Having ruined my Canon camera, I cannot make another serious attempt at the split shot and hope to be able to move on to Tau, where there are two routes that I want to hike.
+That evening, we moved to the Asaga Inn, whose owner, Celesty had been in correspondence with Tommy about arranging a boat from Ta’u.
+In the evening, she states that only the next morning will the boatman be able to assess the seas and decide whether he can come from Ta’u to pick us up.
+Having ruined my Canon camera, I cannot make another serious attempt at the split shot.
+I am very eager to move on to Ta’u, where there are two routes that I want to hike.
 In the while, it is a bit of a consolation that the location is favorable for night photography.

 Fifth day on Ofu: travel delay and cloudy Tumu Mountain

 On Monday, I am up at 4:45 am for some night photography and to restart a time-lapse sequence from the bridge.
 Celeste is also up but has not heard from the boatman.
 Tommy and I stay on the bridge until after sunrise, after which I launch my drone – take-offs are not possible further west because of the airstrip.
 Suddenly, Manaia shows up with the truck to pick us up for the crossing.
 Back at the Vaoto Lodge, we learn that although the seas have calmed, there are still breakers at the particular harbor where the boat is located, preventing it from exiting the harbor.
 There is a boat on Ofu, but the captain is out of fuel, possibly because the supply cargo trip of last week was canceled.
 We called Samoan Airlines eight times to inquire about the Tuesday flight.
 Only one time someone picks up the phone, and after Manaia talks with them in Samoan, they transfer the line to the relevant desk which does not answer.
-Tommy is not surprised, since in the lead-up to the trip, he spent more than $80 on long-distance calls without results.
-Waiting for updates from the boatman means having to stick around the lodge.
+Tommy is not surprised, since in the lead-up to the trip, he spent more than $80 on long-distance calls, most of them consisting of being on hold.
+Waiting for updates from the boatman means having to stick around the lodge instead of going about our day.
 I have never packed a laptop on any of my photography trips before, but for this one, I made an exception because I wanted to be able to review the split shots to make sure that I nailed them and correct any mistakes if necessary.
 During the downtime, I try to access the Canon’s Compact Flash card from the laptop.
 It is dead.
 Unlike SD cards, which are waterproof, CF cards have many openings for pins that make them vulnerable to water.
 I have no underwater photographs.
 The feeling of failure sets in.
 Past 1 pm, Manaia announces that there will be no boat today.
 Although it is cloudy, I decided to hike Tumu Mountain.
 Manaia drops me off at the trailhead at 2 pm.
 Previously, he had asked if I needed a machete.
 Two visitors replied the same as I did, that if they needed one, it would be time to turn around.
 They ended up turning around quickly.
 However, I find the lush rainforest trail easier to follow than expected even though I often need to duck below branches.
 Two hours later, in sight of the radio tower, I realized I had missed the junction for the overlook.
 Going down, I find the junction marked with pink tape and hike the faint trail to a single fixed rope, arriving at the overlook at 4:30 pm.
 Action and a relative sense of accomplishment have helped me get past the disappointment of the lost water photos.
 Even in cloudy conditions, the view is great, maybe among the top ten park views.
 To the eye, the colors are a muted grey, but they are there and Lightroom color slider moves of 10 units are sufficient to reveal them.
 Less than an hour after my arrival, low clouds obscured the view entirely.
 It starts raining, sometimes heavily.
 The umbrella is not useful since I need to use the hiking poles, and as my glasses get wet, I struggle to see well in the dark.
 Arriving early at the trailhead for the arranged 7:00 pickup, I walk to the pier from where the sea looks navigable.
 At the Vaoto Lodge, eggs and tofu have run out, so I content myself with peanut butter as the sole protein source.

 Sixth day on Ofu: travel delay and cloudy Ofu Beach

 I wake up at 5:45 am on Tuesday and photograph in cloudy conditions until 8:30 am.
 Back at the lodge, I pack hastily and drag my bags to the airstrip where we bid farewell to the Millers and try without success for stand-by seats for the 10 am flight.
 A new guest, Whitney Lauritsen, a woman of many talents, arrives.
 She is on a quest to visit all the parks and is missing only the Virgin Islands and Alaska.
-Fed up with waiting in vain for the news from the boatman, we head out to the bridge in sunny conditions.
+Fed up with wasting time at the lodge waiting in vain for the news from the boatman, we head out to the bridge in sunny conditions.
 By the time we are back to the national park beach, the clouds darken the waters again.
 I had packed up a backup underwater camera, the Sony RX100 in a Meikon housing with an additional Inon wide-angle lens.
 The water is calmer than on Sunday, but the current is still strong, so I go for a drift snorkel with Whitney.
 On the first pass, I notice a strong left-side vignetting on all images.
 Examining the housing on the land, I find that two small rubber pads are missing, causing the camera to be misaligned.
 I cut a rubber band from my camera emergency kit using the survival tool in my camera bag and installed it in place of the pads.
 On another pass, pictures suffer from fogging.
 Having not used the Meikon housing for years, I had forgotten that the Inon lens is best used with water filling the space between the lens and the housing.
 My last pass takes place around 5:30 pm, without a strobe, I crank ISO to 1600, but shutter speeds are still marginal, so I call it quits.
+See the under-over split shots I was able to get from that afternoon.
 Tomorrow, we need to catch the flight from Tau in the morning, otherwise, we won’t be able to make our return flight from Pago-Pago.
-Because of his trade as an electrician – despite having majored in at UCLA, Manaia knows everybody in the Mauna Islands, yet he has not been able to secure a boat passage to Tau in five days.
+Because of his trade as an electrician – despite having majored in art at UCLA, Manaia knows everybody in the Mauna Islands, yet he has not been able to secure a boat passage to Tau in five days.
 As we go to bed without hearing a word from the boatman, Tommy and Whitney plan to hike the next day to Tumu Mountain.
 Since Tommy wanted to start at 6:30 am, I was thinking that if I joined them for a chance at better light than I had, I could return to the beach at midday.

 From Ofu to home

-Part 1 of 5: 1 | To be continued
+Part 1 of 5: 1 | 2 | 3 | 4 | 5

 Tuan, wow what a great story (and some nice images).
 Sorry to hear about all of the equipment issues.
 American Samoa looks so beautiful, makes me want to stay there a month (whenever the non-rainy season is!).
 Look forward to parts 2-5!